Spin-polarized scanning tunneling microscopy measurement scheme for determining the quantum geometric tensor

-\textit{With the tilt}.---Tilted DFs loss the inversion symmetry in the momentum space, generate a lot of interesting physical phenomena\cite{PhysRevLett.115.216806,PhysRevB.97.235440,ZhangNJP2019,PhysRevB.108.035407,PhysRevLett.131.246301} .
-Recently, the tilted TISS induced by an in-plane magnetic field is proposed for explaining the planar Hall effect\cite{PhysRevB.101.041408}, and then attracts wide interest\cite{PhysRevB.103.155415,PhysRevLett.127.076601,PhysRevB.106.L081121,PhysRevB.107.245141,PhysRevLett.133.036204} .
-However, there is no experimental spectral evidence for the tilted TISS, maybe due to the incompatible angle-resolved photoemission spectroscopy with the magnetic field\cite{s42254-021-00293-7}.
-Thus, STM is promising to characterize the tilted TISS, in particular, their QGT as our focus.
-Fig. \ref{tilt}(a) shows the spin-polarized FOs for gapped TISS with the tilt\ induced by the designed single magnetic impurity, which possesses the universal $1/r$ decay\ but become more asymmetric comparing to Fig. \ref{tiltless}(a).
-Similar to Fig. \ref{tiltless}(b), $\delta\rho_{\alpha \beta}$ from $T$-matrix approach are towards to those from the Born approximation when observing FOs beyond one period (cf. Fig. \ref{tilt}(b)).
-Using Born approximation, Fig. \ref{QGT_tilt} shows that the spin texture and QGT can be extracted from Fig. \ref{tilt}(a), respectively.
-Here, the numerical $T$-matrix approach fails for the used large tilt parameter, i.e., ${\mathbf{t}}=(0.3,0.3)$, because of the intrinsic trouble in calculating the on-site GF of the single tilted DFs and even of the single isotropic DFs\cite{Wehling2009,PhysRevB.78.235438,PhysRevB.95.245137,PhysRevB.96.161113,PhysRevB.107.195409} , which is enforced by Nielsen-Ninomiya theorem\cite{NIELSEN1983}.
-If $\mathbf{t}$ is small, the approximate on-site GF of tilted TISS can be given and in such case $T$-matrix approach reproduces the results from Born approximation for the weak potential\cite{2024-SM}.
-This trouble may be tackled through the lattice model as done in graphene\cite{PhysRevB.83.165425} , so it is possible to demonstrate this point in topological insulator slab by using lattice model for two DFs in future.
+Recently, the tilted TISS induced by an in-plane magnetic field was proposed to explain the planar Hall effect\cite{PhysRevB.101.041408}; it attracted wide interest\cite{PhysRevB.103.155415,PhysRevLett.127.076601,PhysRevB.106.L081121,PhysRevB.107.245141,PhysRevLett.133.036204} .
+However, there is no experimental spectral evidence for the tilted TISS, maybe due to the incompatibility of photoemission spectroscopy with the magnetic field\cite{s42254-021-00293-7}.
+STM is a promising tool to characterize the tilted TISS, in particular, their QGT, which is our focus.
+Following the three steps of the scheme, Fig. \ref{tilt}(a) shows spin-polarized FOs for gapped TISS with tilt, and displays the universal $1/R$ decay but becomes more asymmetric compared to Fig. \ref{tiltless}(a).
+Similarly to Fig. \ref{tiltless} (b), $\delta\rho_{\alpha\beta}$ from the $T$-matrix approach tend towards to those from the Born approximation by observing FOs beyond one period in Fig. \ref{tilt}(b).
+Then, the geometric amplitude can be extracted for the coupled backscattering states of Fig. \ref{tilt}(c) with group velocities parallel to $\pm\mathbf{R}$ of Fig. \ref{tilt}(b).
+Figure \ref{Qtilt} shows the spin texture and QGT by using the analytical scheme (solid lines) and the exact expressions of Eqs. (\ref{WF2}) and (\ref{AQGT}) (dashed lines), which are exactly the same.
+The numerical scheme is available for the small tilt parameter (not shown) but not for the large tilt parameter, e.g., ${\mathbf{t}}=(0.3,0.3)$, because of the intrinsic trouble in calculating the on-site GF of a single Dirac valley\cite{Wehling2009,PhysRevB.78.235438,PhysRevB.95.245137,PhysRevB.96.161113,PhysRevB.107.195409} enforced by the Nielsen-Ninomiya theorem\cite{NIELSEN1983}.
+This trouble may be tackled for a topological insulator slab by considering two Dirac valleys of the lattice model in future\cite{PhysRevB.83.165425}.